POSYDON-code/POSYDON/docs/visualization/VHD/VHD.rst

 Hierarchical visualization
 --------------------------

-The hierarchical visualization tends to "factorize" identical steps resulting in a tree where the nodes are the common steps.
-The nodes are labeled by precentages relatives to the parent node precentage (witch is also uniform by default).
+The hierarchical visualization aims to "factorize" identical steps resulting in a tree where the nodes are the common steps.
+Thay are labeled by precentages relatively to the parent node precentage (witch is also uniform by default).

 .. code-block:: python